matthew-brett/czi-nibabel/landscape_analysis.md

 Poldrack et al. (2019; https://doi.org/10.1146/annurev-biodatasci-072018-021237) review the success of Python for neuroimaging and provide some data about the utilization of different solutions.
 The most widely-used alternatives to the Python/Nibabel ecosystem are:

-  - C/C++ based (AFNI, FreeSurfer, FSL, ITK/ANTs), which can be combined (but hardly mixed together) in higher-level processing with shell scripting and some of them, GUIs; or
+  - C/C++ based (AFNI, FreeSurfer, FSL, ITK/ANTs), which can be integrated (although hardly mixed together) in higher-level processing with shell scripting and/or GUIs; or
   - MATLAB/SPM (https://www.fil.ion.ucl.ac.uk/spm), which bundles low-level libraries and high-level processing.

 The Nipype Python library provides a regular interface in Python to all the software above,